thesfinox/mars-reconnaissance-orbiter/CONTRIBUTING.md

 **Writing Good Commit Messages:**

-- Use present tense ("Add feature" not "Added feature")
+- Use present tense (“Add feature” not “Added feature”)
 - Keep first line under 50 characters
 - Capitalize the first letter
 - No period at the end of the summary